Server Side Request Forgery

 Since it is possible to pass parameters in a redirect via location header you can use a link for a redirect to localhost if you're lucky enough to have a function that accepts query parameters, follows redirects & does not block connections to the internet

-If the target does not block connections to the internet you can use for this purpose, otherwise it is also possible to set up your own http server and implement a redirect via location header
+If the target does not block connections to the internet you can use bitlyarrow-up-right for this purpose, otherwise it is also possible to set up your own http server and implement a redirect via location header

 Payload